Antenna Radiation Patterns

 Radiation characteristics can be calculate by checking a voltage on the output of the test antenna (the test receiver) while it is moving along principal planes H and V (the gain vs. azimuth or the gain vs. elevation).

-In most cases patterns for Elboxrf antennas are calculated for the main polarizations planes and for various frequencies: the lowest, the middle and the highest of operational frequency.
-For example, the TetraAnt 5 60 18 XHV have the frequency range 5.1 to 6.1 GHz, so patterns are for 5.1 GHz, 5.5 GHz and 6.1 GHz.
-They are represent the whole operating band.
+Radiation patterns for Elboxrf antennas are calculated for main polarizations planes and for various frequencies: the lowest, the middle and the highest of operational frequency.
+But for the clarity on the product page patterns are given for a middle operational frequency.
+For example, the TetraAnt 5 60 18 X has the frequency range 5.1 to 6.2 GHz, so patterns are for 5.5 GHz, but for other frequency patterns are available upon request.

 Patterns are based on a raw data available as the results of the electromagnetic simulation in the thee dimensional - 3D - environment (we are talking about the numerical environment in the computer program).

 Data are as accurate as the simulation is - we can also to model various structures like a mounting mast or the antenna close-in wall structure, but the standard for visualization antenna patterns is to model antenna in an empty environment without scattering structures.